 - Since 3 is a factor, and 9 ÷ 3 = 3, then 3 is also a factor.
 The factor pair is (3, 3).

 The concept of factors is closely tied to the concept of multiples.
 A multiple of a number is the result of multiplying that number by an integer.
-For example, multiples of 9 include 9, 18, 27, 36, and so on.
-Conversely, 9 is a multiple of each of its factors (1, 3, and 9).
+Practically speaking, for example, multiples of 9 include 9, 18, 27, 36, and so on.
+That's why conversely, 9 is a multiple of each of its factors (1, 3, and 9).
 Understanding this relationship helps in grasping the broader concept of divisibility and number patterns.

 The factors of a number can also be negative.
-Negative factors are the negative integers that divide evenly into the number.
+Worth adding: negative factors are the negative integers that divide evenly into the number.
 For 9, the negative factors are -1, -3, and -9.
-This is because:

 - 9 ÷ -1 = -9